ncarlier/za/README.md

 ## Outputs

-ZerØ Analytics is able to format and write collected events to many outputs:
+ZerØ Analytics is able to format and write collected events to multiple outputs:

 ### File